Past Exhibition: Gardens of Eternal Spring

 The larger of the two, which is decorated with rows of trees, was most likely assembled from the carpet that was sent as a gift to the tomb mosque of Sheikh Safi in Ardabil in Persia by Shah Jahan himself.
 Its decoration, like that of the smaller carpet — which displays a variety of flowers — is meant to represent a garden in a mode directly connected with Mughal miniatures and relief decoration.
 Their rich crimson color is typically associated with Indian carpets from this period and provides a vibrant and sumptuous background against which the plants are set.

-Henry Clay Frick purchased the two carpets in 1918 as furnishings for his New York home at 1 East Seventieth Street.
-After a nearly four-year restoration by pre-eminent textile conservator Nobuko Kajitani, they were displayed as works of art in their own right.
+Henry Clay Frick purchased the two carpets in 1918 as furnishings for his New York home at 1 East 70th Street.
+This display presented the results of a nearly four-year restoration by pre-eminent textile conservator Nobuko Kajitani.

 The conservation and presentation of this exhibition was generously supported by The Hagop Kevorkian Fund, The Ahmanson Foundation, The Helen Clay Frick Foundation, and the Fellows of The Frick Collection.